quinscape/autotool/README.md

 ```

 Now both relations have a back reference `foos` which will be added as field to the respective type.
 Back references
-always create a *List* field in ff-autotool.
+always create a *List* field in qs-autotool.
 If you want something as exotic as a one-to-one relation that is accessible
 from both sides, you need to change the relation config after the fact.

 All relations are of course realized as foreign keys in the data base. *Foo.bar* results in just a simple foreign key